felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 my learning anxiety on the topic of learning itself.

-It might not look like much, just asking someone or a search engine for help, but this is huge!
-It requires tremendous courage to try new things, fall on your face, and ask for help.
+It might not look like much, just asking someone or a search engine for help, but in fact this is huge!
+It requires tremendous courage to try new things, to fall on your face, to ask for help.
 I tip my hat to anyone who experiences personal hardships and has the courage to look for assistance before trying again.
 That's how major psychological breakthroughs begin.
 In a way, that is what you chose to do by